nidhayshukla45/market-basket-analysis/README.md

-# Retail Market Basket Analysis
+# 🛒 Retail Market Basket Analysis

+Discover what products customers often buy together using the Apriori algorithm — perfect for retailers looking to boost sales and improve marketing strategies!

+---

-## What This Project Is About
+## 📌 What This Project Does

-This project digs into customer shopping habits using the Apriori algorithm.
-It finds products that are often bought together, helping retailers understand buying patterns and make smarter decisions — like how to arrange products or run promotions.

-What’s Inside
+🔍 Cleans and processes transaction data from grocery shopping

+🧠 Uses Apriori algorithm to find frequent itemsets with at least 5% support

+📊 Generates strong association rules (confidence > 60%, lift > 1.2)

+💬 Prints plain-language interpretations of the top rules

+💾 Saves the filtered rules to a CSV file for easy sharing

+📈 Visualizes the top 10 most popular items with a bar chart

+---

+## 🛠️ Tech Stack

+Python 3.x

+pandas

+mlxtend

+matplotlib

+---

+## 📁 Folder Structure

+retail_market_basket_analysis/
+│
+├── groceries.csv                   # Dataset of grocery transactions
-market_basket_analysis.py — The main Python script where all the data cleaning, analysis, and visualization happens.
+├── market_basket_analysis.py      # Python script for analysis and visualization

-groceries.csv — The dataset of shopping transactions that we analyze.

-strong_association_rules.csv — The output file with the most interesting and useful product association rules.
+├── strong_association_rules.csv   # Output file with strong association rules
+└── README.md                      # Project overview and instructions

+---

-## How to Get Started
+## 🚀 Getting Started

-1. Make sure you have Python 3 installed on your computer.
+1. 📥 Make sure Python 3 is installed on your system

-2. Install the libraries needed by running:
+2. ⚙️ Install dependencies with:

 pip install pandas mlxtend matplotlib

-3. Run the script by typing this in your terminal or command prompt:
+3. ▶️ Run the analysis script:

 python market_basket_analysis.py

-## What the Script Does

-Loads and tidies up the shopping data.

-Converts the data into a format that the Apriori algorithm can understand.

-Finds sets of products that frequently appear together (with at least 5% support).

-Generates association rules and filters out only the strongest ones (confidence above 60% and lift above 1.2).

-Prints easy-to-understand explanations of the top rules.

-Saves those important rules to a CSV file you can check out anytime.
+4. 📂 Check strong_association_rules.csv for the key product association rules

-Shows a nice bar chart of the 10 most popular products.
+5. 📊 View the bar chart showing the top 10 most frequent items

-## Want to Explore More?

-Feel free to tweak the support, confidence, and lift thresholds in the script to find more or fewer patterns, depending on what you want to discover.

-## License

-This project is open for everyone to use and learn from.

 ---

-Got questions or ideas?
-Don’t hesitate to reach out!
+## 👨‍💻 About the Author

+Nidhay Shukla
+🎓 MSc IT Student | 💻 Python Developer | 📍 Aurangabad, India
+🔗 Connect on LinkedIn

 ---

+⭐ Found this project helpful?
+Feel free to ⭐ star the repo!